thomasrts/WordPressCreator/README.md

 This software use 3 DLL's :

-- DLL WinSCP to insure file transfer of Apache conf files
+- DLL WinSCP to ensure file transfer of Apache conf files
-- DLL Renshi Ssh.Net to insure remote server connection & send SSH commands
+- DLL Renshi Ssh.Net to ensure remote server connection & send SSH commands
 - DLL Bunifu Framework, Graphical DLL

 Please, keep DLL's at executable's root to guarantee proper functioning of this software